Department of Agriculture

-Basic units, optional units, and enterprise units are available for dry beans.
-In addition to optional units by section, section equivalent, or Farm Service Agency Farm Number and by irrigated and non-irrigated acreage, a separate optional unit may be established for each bean type shown in the Special Provisions.
-Separate enterprise units by bean type may be established, if allowed by the actuarial documents.
+Basic, optional, and enterprise units are available for dry beans.
+In addition, or instead of, establishing optional units as provided in section 34(c) in the Common Crop Insurance Policy – Basic Provisions, a separate optional unit may be established for each bean type shown in the actuarial documents and including any type insured by written agreement.
 For example, if you have Great Northern and Pinto types, you may elect one enterprise unit for the Great Northern type or one enterprise unit for the Pinto type, or separate enterprise units for both types.
-Premium discounts apply for basic, enterprise, and whole farm units.
+Premium discounts apply for basic and enterprise units.
 Additional subsidy is available for enterprise units.

 - Coverage Options

 You may buy crop insurance coverage under one of the insurance plans offered: Catastrophic Risk Protection or Actual Production History.
-Additional endorsements offering Yield Protection, Revenue Protection, or Revenue Protection with Harvest Price Exclusion are available in Michigan, Minnesota, and North Dakota.
+Additional endorsements offering Yield Protection, Revenue Protection, or Revenue Protection with Harvest Price Exclusion are available in Colorado, Michigan, Minnesota, Nebraska, North Dakota, and Wyoming.

-Additional Options are Contract Pricing, Coverage Level by Irrigated Practice, Hail & Fire Exclusion, Prevented Planting +5% Option, Supplemental Coverage Option (SCO); Yield Adjustment Option, Yield Cup and Yield Exclusion, where available.
+Additional Options are Contract Pricing, Coverage Level by Irrigation Practice, Hail & Fire Exclusion, Prevented Planting +5% Option, Supplemental Coverage Option (SCO), Enhanced Coverage Option (ECO); Yield Adjustment Option, Yield Cup and Yield Exclusion, where available.